bsu-cs222-spring25-dll/FirstProject-Isaac-Vance-Christian-Johnson/README.md

 title that closely resembles the user input.
 If you enter a title that doesn't exist, you get an error that says "This title doesn't exist".
 There will also be an error for no internet connection.

-Build Instructions: Run the ConsoleMain.java to run the program.
+Build Instructions: Run the ConsoleMain.java to run the program in the console Run JavaFXMain.java to run the program in an Application.